 It’s the same with your refund policy.
 If you promise hassle-free refunds, make sure you deliver.
 It’s about building trust with your customers, and we all know trust is the foundation of any great relationship.

 Remember, your refund policy isn’t just a piece of legal document.
 It’s a promise to your customers and a reflection of your business.
 So, let it shine, keep it fresh, and always, always walk the talk.

 Why is it so important to have a refund policy on my Shopify store?

-It’s incredibly important to have a refund policy on your Shopify store because every store undoubtedly encounters refunds of some sort at some point, and having a refund policy in place protects you, the store owner, from any unlawful exploitation that could happen if there wasn’t a refund policy in place.
+It’s incredibly important to have a refund policy on your Shopify store because every store undoubtedly encounters refunds of some sort at some point, and understanding the impact of affiliate marketing on refund policies can help you prepare.

 What should a refund policy include?